top of page

 Project repo can be found here.

-To see the effect in action, check out our game on Steam.
+To see the effects in action, check out our game on Steam.

 Material graphs, external shaders and custom render passes